Learning how to stop drinking alcohol is less challenging than you might imagine.

 Discovering how to stop drinking alcohol or how to moderate your consumption will reduce your risk profile for various short-term and long-term health risks, both physical and psychological.

-Whether you want to know how to stop binge drinking, how to stop drinking beer, how to stop drinking completely, or if you might be a functioning alcoholic, things can initially seem confusing.
+Whether you want to know how to stop binge drinking during the holidays, how to stop drinking beer, how to stop drinking completely, or if you might be a functioning alcoholic, things can initially seem confusing.
 To cut through this confusion, first make an honest assessment of your relationship with alcohol.

 Start by considering your reasons for drinking alcohol.
 Do you use alcohol as a coping mechanism for any physical or mental health issues?
 If so, this is inadvisable.